fadhilmch/street2shop-download/README.md

-  --threads               Number of threads to execute [default: 10] --classes               Download images per class --max_num_samples       Maximum number of files to download
+  --threads               Number of threads to execute [default: 10] --classes               Download images per class --max_num_samples       Maximum number of files to download --crop                  Crop each image using the bounding box data
 ```